TuomoNieminen/covid19underreporting/Readme.md

 ## About

-This repositry contain the LateX codes and programming code examples related to the article titled *Underreporting of SARS-CoV-2 infections during the first wave of the 2020 COVID-19 epidemic in Finland - Bayesian inference based on a series of serological surveys*.
+This repositry contain the LateX codes and programming code examples related to the manuscript titled *Underreporting of SARS-CoV-2 infections during the first wave of the 2020 COVID-19 epidemic in Finland - Bayesian inference based on a series of serological surveys*.

+The manuscript is currently unpublished and should not be shared.

 ## Contents